 4. Clean Your Memorial Diamond Jewelry with Soap and Water

 The conventional method of using soap and water for cleaning can also work for your diamond jewelry.
 A few drops of liquid soap mixed with warm water, place your diamond jewelry into the foaming lather for a few seconds, then remove your diamond jewelry and wipe it with a clean cloth to get it dry and clean any spots.
 This method should be used for minimal stains as it may not remove major stains.

 Items needed: liquid soap, warm water, a container, and a clean piece of cloth

-If you have a toothbrush you are yet to use, it can be very helpful in removing grime from your Diamond jewelry.
+If you have a toothbrush, you are yet to use.
+It can be very helpful in removing grime from your Diamond jewelry.
 The soft bristles on the toothbrush will allow easy cleaning of spots that can't be reached.
-To clean minimal spots on your diamond jewelry, the toothbrush and ordinary water will suffice and for tougher stains, mix toothpaste with water and use the toothbrush to scrub your diamond jewelry.
+The toothbrush and ordinary water will suffice to clean minimal spots on your diamond jewelry.
+Mix toothpaste with water for tougher stains, and use the toothbrush to scrub your diamond jewelry.
 Rinse your diamond jewelry in clean water, then wipe it dry with a clean piece of cloth.

 Items needed: a clean toothbrush, toothpaste, clean water, and a clean piece of cloth